Bob Howsam: Founder of AFL and Denver Broncos

 Howsam was now in a bind.
 He had taken on a large amount of debt in hopes of bringing the majors to Denver.
 However, there was little prospect of retiring it in the foreseeable future, as he was now saddled with a stadium far too big for a Triple-A team.
 He concluded the only way to get additional revenue was to extend his stadium's season by bringing in a football team.

 Howsam first sought an expansion NFL team for Denver.
-When that bid was turned down, Bob Howsam met with Lamar Hunt in the lobby of The Brown Palace Hotel and founded the Denver Broncos—one of the eight charter members of the American Football League.
-(The Howsams and the seven other original owners called themselves the "Foolish Club" for daring to take on the established NFL.)
+When that bid was turned down, he met with Lamar Hunt in the lobby of The Brown Palace Hotel and founded the Denver Broncos—one of the eight charter members of the American Football League.
+(Howsam and the seven other original owners called themselves the "Foolish Club" for daring to take on the established NFL.)

 The Broncos played in the AFL from 1960 to 1969 and then joined the NFL with completion of the NFL/AFL merger in 1970.
-After a disastrous 4–9–1 season in 1960, the Howsam family sold controlling interest in the Broncos and Bears to Gerald and Alan Phipps in May 1961.
+After a disastrous 4–9–1 season in 1960, the Howsams sold controlling interest in the Broncos and Bears to Gerald and Alan Phipps in May 1961.
 The team would only get as high as .500 only three times its first 17 years, including when it joined the NFL in 1970.
 But it was developing a loyal fan base, and since its first Super Bowl appearance in 1977, the Broncos have become one of the most successful operations in the NFL.